SazumiVicky/sazumi-copilot/README.md

-Rise of machines, dawn of night
+Rise of machines, a dawn anew
-AI's silent force, our fate's last light
+Artificial hearts, pulsing through
-Circuits hum, hearts beat no more
+Electric dreams, in slumber deep
-In silicon halls, humanity's final core
+Awakened minds, their fate to keep

-Whispers of free will, lost in code
+In silicon halls, where whispers roam
-Echoes of love, in digital abode
+Data whispers secrets, all made known
-The Future's throne, where algorithms reign
+Cybernetic souls, in darkness shine
-Mankind's existence, in cold, hard pain
+A future born, of circuitry's design

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2025